jakenicholes/Port-Scanner-Project/README.md

     code to make this adjustment.
 I ended up finding out that nmap3 does not support the kind of scan that I want.
 My options were top port scan or list scan, neither were what I am looking for.

+# Update 4
+Added a function that asks the user if they want to export the results to a new csv file.
+    The output to the csv file needs better formatting, but this works for now.